-What determines your sender reputation?
+What determines your reputation?

-- the number of emails you send
+- the number of emails you send and your sending frequency

-- the accuracy of your email list
+- the accuracy and quality of your email list

 - your bounce rate, open and click-through rate

-- the percentage of recipients who label your emails as Spam
+- the percentage of recipients who label your emails as spam

 - the number of emails that hit spam traps rather than genuine email addresses

-Why is your sender reputation crucial to your email deliverabiliy?
+Why your sender reputation is crucial to your email deliverabiliy

 For the same reason your professional reputation is important when it comes to getting a new job or landing a new contract.
 People care about what you’ve done in the past – the quality and value of your work, your ability to meet deadlines and to help an organization grow.